TourmalineCore/React-Packages/packages/react-tc-ui-kit/README.md

 ## Do not forget to import styles if needed
 Styles can be imported once (e.g.: in your root component)

+you can set css var `--tc-controls-primary-color` to redefine primary button color and hover/focus color effects

 ```JSX
 import '@tourmalinecore/react-tc-ui-kit/es/index.css';
 ```